-With all the exotic and invasive species that have been introduced to Florida over the years it's not long before they find there way into our natural areas.
-In a very short period of time these areas can become overrun with invasive species such as: Brazilian Pepper, Melaleuca, Carrot wood, Rosewood and Primrose willow just to name a few.
-These invasive species are harmful to our natural areas as they can quickly form dense mono-cultures that displace and out compete our native vegetation.
-As stewards of our land we are committed to properly removing and controlling these invasive species so they don't return.
-Once these invasive plants are removed native plants will again have a chance to thrive.
+With all the exotic and invasive species that have been introduced to Florida over the years, it's not long before they find their way into our natural areas.
+That is why it’s important to maintain an optimal body of water, with preserve maintenance and wetland maintenance in Venice, FL.
+In a very short period of time, these areas can become overrun with invasive species such as: Brazilian Pepper, Melaleuca, Carrotwood, Rosewood, and Primrose willow, just to name a few.
+These invasive species are harmful to our natural areas as they can quickly form dense mono-cultures that displace and out-compete our native vegetation.
+As stewards of our land, we are committed to properly removing and controlling these invasive species so they don't return.
+Once these invasive plants are removed, native plants will again have a chance to thrive.
+Contact us today for more information about our other services, such as littoral shelf maintenance, fish stocking, and many more.

 Inspections, Treatments, & Monitoring